 After your phone boots, the OEM unlock toggle shall appear under ‘Developer options’.

-If you’d further like to avoid the RMM state from locking your device, you can simply flash ‘RMM-State_Bypass_Mesa_v2.zip‘ file (Credits: XDA Senior Member BlackMesa123 and corsicanu) right after flashing TWRP on your Samsung Galaxy device.
+To further avoid the RMM state from locking your device again, you can simply flash ‘RMM_Bypass_v3_corsicanu.zip‘ file (Credits: XDA Senior Member BlackMesa123 and corsicanu) right after flashing TWRP on your Samsung Galaxy device.

 So there you go!
 You have just been able to bypass the Prenormal RMM state and fix missing OEM Unlock toggle on your Samsung Galaxy S9/S9+/S8/S8+ and Note 8.
 If you have any questions, please let us know through the comments.